Bullet the Blue Sky: Reception and cover versions

 In 2004, Mojo placed the song at number 17 on its list of the "100 Epic Rock Tracks".
 The September 2018 issue of Q included the song on a list of the "50 Greatest Revolutionary Songs"; writer Niall Doherty said, "It's no little irony that it became the most powerful song on the album that made U2 stars in America, Bono serving up this tale of the horrors of US foreign policy to packed stadiums, night after night."

 The U2 Podcast Editions in iTunes mentions that this is Paul McGuinness' (former U2 manager) favorite song.

-The song is covered by Sepultura in their covers EP Revolusongs, by P.O.D. in their album The Fundamental Elements of Southtown and Queensrÿche in their album Take Cover.
+The song is covered by Sepultura in their 2002 covers EP Revolusongs, by P.O.D. on their 1999 album The Fundamental Elements of Southtown and Queensrÿche in their 2007 album Take Cover.